-The flow complexity can be captured by direct numerical modeling [122] as illustrated in Fig. 13 (right) where the flow between the cylinders is obtained using a Volume of Fluids method [121].
+The flow complexity can be captured by direct numerical modeling [122] as illustrated in Figure 13 (right)

+where the flow between the cylinders is obtained using a Volume of Fluids method [121].
 Two limitations arise for a direct application of CFD to complex systems.
-First, it is difficult to obtain deterministic predictions since many of the mechanisms involved are subject to unpredictability (e.g. instabilities, sensitivity to small geometrical features).
-Second, it is very difficult to get accurate, converged and stable numerical solutions, even for a limited number of pores.
+First, it is difficult to obtain deterministic predictions since many of the mechanisms involved are subject to unpredictability (e.g., instabilities, sensitivity to small geometrical features).
+Second, it is very difficult to get accurate, converged, and stable numerical solutions, even for a limited number of pores.
 Nowadays, accurate calculations for a large amount of pores, especially in 3D, is beyond the capabilities of modern computers.
 Indeed, even for a porous medium with a correlation length of the order of the grain size, the phase repartition pattern develops over dozens of pores.
 In such cases, we are faced with the following difficulties:

-- 1. the complexity of pore-scale mechanisms and the broad range of time and spatial characteristic scales, make the development of a macro-scale model very difficult to achieve, - Direct Numerical Solution (DNS) is equally very difficult to carry on because of the number of pores involved.
+The complexity of pore-scale mechanisms and the broad range of time and spatial characteristic scales, make the development of a macro-scale model very difficult to achieve,